 - Small group intervention (social skills, language development, reading, phonics, writing, spelling and numeracy).

-- Individualized support for learning and/or behaviour (Additional Support, Mentor, Monitor programme).
+- Individualized support for learning (Additional Support, Mentor, Monitor programme).

 - Speech and language therapy.